 In Canada, employers usually expect to receive a resume (curriculum vitae) and a cover letter that identifies the position you are applying for and summarizes your relevant experience.

 Use the library catalogue to find books on writing resumes and cover letters specific to your industry.

 To learn about applying for jobs in Canada, choose the following links:

 Getting Help from Industry Sources

-Associations for hairstylists in BC and Canada provide assistance to individuals.
+Associations for hairstylists in BC and Canada provide information and assistance.
 Registration and fees are usually required for membership.

 Search the Vancouver Public Library catalogue for journals related to your profession.
 Examples include